liumapp/ngrok-in-docker/README.md

 * update init.sh , make the volumes folder you like .

-* run init.sh (every time to start ngrok , just simply run init.sh )
+* run init.sh (every time to start ngrok , just simply run run.sh, but the first time you do not need to run run.sh )

 * wait a few mins , and enter ./clients folder . you can find a "bin" directory .